 “As we move forward to establish a legal adult-use cannabis marketplace, we could not have a better slate of appointees to lead these efforts,” said Murphy.
 “It will take time before we see legal adult-use sales begin, but I know that each and every one of these individuals will act to ensure that the marketplace for adult-use recreational cannabis is equitable, fair, and inclusive of all communities.”

 Maria Del Cid is the Director of Policy and Legislative Services at the NJ Department of Health (NJDOH).
-She serves as a liaison with the Governor’s Office and to the Legislature.
+She serves as a liaison with the Governor’s Office and the Legislature.

 She previously served as Chief of Staff to the late Assemblyman Jerry Green (D-Union).
-Green and cannabis sponsor Senator Nick Scutari (D-Union) served together in the legislature representing Legislative District 22.
+Green and cannabis sponsor Senator Nick Scutari (D-Union) served in the legislature representing Legislative District 22.

 Del Cid received a bachelor’s degree from Seton Hall and holds an MA in Public Affairs and Politics from the Edward Bloustein School of Planning & Public Policy at Rutgers University.
 She also holds an Associate’s Degree from Union County College.
 Del Cid is involved in many civic organizations throughout New Jersey, including Latino Caucus Coordinator for the New Jersey Democratic State Committee.

-William Wallace is the Director of the Professional Division of the United Food and Commercial Workers (UFCW) International Union Local 342, where he also serves on the Executive Board.
+William Wallace is the Director of the Professional Division of the United Food and Commercial Workers (UFCW) International Union Local 342, serving on the Executive Board.
 Wallace represents and serves union members across New Jersey, Delaware, and New York.
 He previously served as President of UFCW International Union Local 100R.
 Wallace previously worked as a Pharmacist-In-Charge at several pharmacies across New Jersey.
 He holds a bachelor’s degree from the Rutgers College of Pharmacy and is a resident of Green Brook in Somerset County

 Scutari happens to represent Green Brook.